simeonqs/Using_relative_brain_size_as_predictor_variable-_serious_pitfalls_and_solutions/README.md

 This repo is associated with the following article:

 ```
-Smeele, Simeon Q. "On the use of relative brain size." bioRxiv (2022).
+Smeele, Simeon Q. "Using relative brain size as predictor variable: serious pitfalls and solutions." bioRxiv (2022).
 ```
+Previous title was: `On the use of relative brain size`.

 All results can be reproduced by running *manuscript.Rmd*.
 This rmarkdown contains all R code to generate and analyse the data.